agility-game/kubernetes/README.md

 kubernetes
 # Kubernetes

-Based on "Step-by-step setup for Kuberneted" at http://carl.schelin.org/?p=1916
+Based on "Step-by-step setup for Kubernetes" at http://carl.schelin.org/?p=1916

 ## 100 - Introduction